sfu-natlang/sfu-natlang.github.io/about/index.md

 Faculty, students and researchers from the School of Computing Science and the Department of Linguistics use the lab to conduct research in both the theory and applications of natural language processing.
 Our lab has done research in several areas of NLP including:

-Information extraction,
+- Information extraction,
-Machine translation,
+- Machine translation,
-Summarization of natural language document collections, Semi-supervised learning of language and language processing tasks Statistical syntactic and semantic parsing using treebanks, Theory of parsing and probabilistic grammars, Information retrieval,
+- Summarization of natural language document collections,
+- Semi-supervised learning of language and language processing tasks
+- Statistical syntactic and semantic parsing using treebanks,
+- Theory of parsing and probabilistic grammars,
+- Information retrieval,
-Computer assisted language learning,
+- Computer assisted language learning,
-Natural language interfaces,
+- Natural language interfaces

 A more comprehensive description of our current and past research is available in the list of Projects on this web site.
 Our lab has a strong relationship with the natural language industry in Canada.
 In 1999, researchers associated with the lab formed a company called Gavagai Inc., which became Axonwave Software Inc. in 2003.
 The company was founded to commercialize natural language processing technology.